Difference Between Cesspool and Septic Tank

 A storage tank allows wastewater to flow into a leach field, where it undergoes a filtration process.

-In contrast, sewage treatment plants are often built at the source of raw water and receive their discharge from various sources – primarily domestic facilities or industrial effluent dumps.
+In contrast, sewage treatment plants are built at the source of raw water and receive their discharge from various sources – primarily domestic facilities or industrial effluent dumps.

 Comparison Table